With new auditor, Noble seeks to move on from attacks on accounting practices

-SINGAPORE (Reuters) - Noble Group Ltd’s (NOBG.SI) hiring of a second auditor to review its accounts marked a change of heart for a company that has defended its accounting practices for months, but its top brass felt compelled to draw a line under the problem, according to a person with direct knowledge of the matter.
+SINGAPORE, July 14 (Reuters) - Noble Group Ltd’s hiring of a second auditor to review its accounts marked a change of heart for a company that has defended its accounting practices for months, but its top brass felt compelled to draw a line under the problem, according to a person with direct knowledge of the matter.

 Hit by a critical report in February from little known Iceberg Research and later echoed by short-seller Muddy Waters and others, the board of Asia’s biggest commodity trader became convinced that detailed rebuttals and reassuring words were not enough to soothe market qualms.